 5. Target UE selects a Relay from the received list of candidate RIDs (e.g. Relay 2).

 6. Target UE sends a Link Modification Accept message to Source UE (via Relay 1) including the Relay re-selection indication, its Selected RID and a target UE link ID, which is used on the Target UE, at step, 8 to associate the existing PC5 unicast link via Relay 1 to the replacing PC5 unicast link with the selected Relay (i.e. Relay 2).

+There are two options for the E2E PC5 connection establishment with the newly selected UE-to-UE Relay.
+Option A is from Step 7 to Step 11, where the per-hop links are established during the E2E PC5 link establishment procedure.
+Option B is from Step 12 to Step 13, where the per-hop links are established before the E2E PC5 link establishment procedure.

 7. Source UE sends a broadcast Direct Communication Request (DCR) message including the Target UE user info, and the Selected RID and the target UE link ID received from Target UE during the Relay re-selection at step 6.